gfcrbg/RuleZ/README.md

 - Collaboration
 - Export repositories

-If you have any questions, ask the current QA Analyst.
+If you have any inquiries, ask IT personnel via email.

  _Greg Steelman
  gsteelman@realitybasedgroup.com_

+ _IT it@realitybasedgroup.com_

+If you have an issue or a request, submit an IT ticket via Salesforce.

  ## Documentation